jusic/energiador/README.rst

 (known to have `a power drain problem`_ in this version) was turned off with ``systemctl stop tohd.service``.

-.. _`a bad power drain problem`: http://www.jollatides.com/2013/12/23/source-of-battery-drain-nfc-always-on-solution/
+.. _`a power drain problem`: http://www.jollatides.com/2013/12/23/source-of-battery-drain-nfc-always-on-solution/